Department of Psychology

 email: fellous at email.arizona.edu

 Experimental: Neuromodulation, memory and emotion.
-Spike timing and reliability.
-Rodent models of PTSD.
+Neural coding and information processing by large networks.
+Rodent models of PTSD and Empathy.

--- Rat hippocampus in vitro neurophysiology: oscillations, cholinergic neuromodulation of intrinsic and network properties.
+-- Rat hippocampus in vitro neurophysiology: oscillations, neuromodulation of intrinsic and network properties.

--- Rat hippocampus and ventral tegmental area (VTA) in vivo: Extracellular multi unit (tetrode) recordings in the behaving rat: modulation of place field properties by neuromodulators.
+-- Rat hippocampus and neuromodulation in vivo: Extracellular multi unit (tetrode) recordings in the behaving rat.
 Role of the VTA and hippocampus in long term stress, memory consolidation, re-consolidation and extinction.
 Optimal spatial navigation.

 Theoretical: Computational Neuroscience.
-Computational roles of the subdivisions of the hippocampal formation and spatial navigation.
+Computational roles of the subdivisions of the hippocampal formation in memory and spatial navigation.
 Computational roles of neuromodulation.
 Neural mechanisms of emotion.
 Measures of spike train similarity.
 Role of 'noise' in neural computations.
+'Massive' neural data analyses, data mining.

 Face perception: identifying and extracting facial information such as sex, emotion or age from static pictures.
 Computer based face recognition.
 Use of facial metric information for face perception.

 Computational Neuroscience and Multi-level Neural Modeling - Role of emotions in cognitive robotics.
-Distributed Artificial Intelligence - Multi agent architectures - Parallel, multi-processors MIMD machines.
+Distributed Artificial Intelligence - Multi agent architectures.